Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Google OAuth token
 ------------------

-First thing first, what you need is, to register your application with Google, so you'll get a Token that you can use for authentication purposes.
+First things first, what you need is, to register your application with Google, so you'll get a Token that you can use for authentication purposes.

 You can do there here -> [Google Developer Console](https://console.developers.google.com/iam-admin/projects).
 You'll have to create a new project.
 Once it's done, click on ```Credentials``` and create an OAuth token.
 You should see something like this -> "To create an OAuth client ID, you must first set a product name on the consent screen.".
 Go through the questions, like, what type your application is, and then you're done.
 I'm selecting Web App for this tutorial.
-In the next, when you have created your app, in the redirect url write the url you wish to use when authenticating.
+In the questions there is a section asking for redirect URL, there, write the url you wish to use when authenticating.
 Do NOT use ```localhost```.
 If you are running on your own, use http://127.0.0.1:port/whatever.

 This will get you a ```client ID``` and a ```client secret```.
 I'm going to save these into a file which will sit next to my web app.
 It could be stored more securely, for example, in a database or a mounted secure, encrypted drive, and so and so forth, but that's not the point of this tutorial right now.

-Now that's done, your application can now be identified, so login can happen using one's Google creds.
+Your application can now be identified, so login can happen using one's Google creds.

 The Application